rwydaegh/goliat/docs/developer_guide/advanced_features.md

 The web bridge initializes automatically when:

+- `use_web` is set to `true` in the configuration (default).
 - The `requests` library is installed (`pip install requests`).
 - A machine ID can be detected (public IP or local IP).
 - The dashboard URL is accessible (default: `https://goliat.waves-ugent.be`).

-No configuration is required.
+To disable web monitoring, set `use_web: false` in your configuration.
 The GUI shows a connection status indicator to inform users whether web monitoring is active.

 ### Error handling